kartbala/personal-website/README.md

 python scholar_scraper.py
 ```

-The `scripts/version.js` file is also updated automatically by a pre-commit hook (or by running `./update-version.sh`) to include the latest commit hash and timestamp.
+The `scripts/version.js` file is updated automatically by a pre-commit hook (or by running `./update-version.sh`).
+It now records only the current UTC date so unrelated commits on the same day don't conflict.

 ## Interactive Demos